deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 > Depending on the [bundle used](#module-bundles), some modules may be enabled by default.

 To enable/disable the module, set `spec.enabled` field of the `ModuleConfig` custom resource to `true` or `false`.
-It may require creating `ModuleConfig` resource for the module.
+Note that this may require you to first create a `ModuleConfig` resource for the module.

-Here is an example of disabling the `user-authn` module (the module will be turned off despite the module bundles used):
+Here is an example of disabling the `user-authn` module (the module will be turned off even if it is enabled as part of a module bundle):

 ```yaml
 apiVersion: deckhouse.io/v1